BlinkID/blinkid-ios/Transition guide.md

+### Transition to 0.9.3

+- This version uses a new license key format.
+If you had a license key generated prior to v0.9.3, contact us so we can regenerate the lincense key for you.

+- UK Driver's license support added.
+To scan them, add PPUkdlRecognizerSettings to `settings.scanSettings`

+        [settings.scanSettings addRecognizerSettings:[[PPUkdlRecognizerSettings alloc] init]];

+- To collect UKDL results, look for `PPUkdlRecognizerResult` object in `scanningViewController:didOutputResults:` callback

+        for (PPRecognizerResult *result in results) {
+                if ([result isKindOfClass:[PPUkdlRecognizerResult class]]) {
+                        PPUkdlRecognizerResult* ukdlResult = (PPUkdlRecognizerResult*)result;
+                        [self processUkdlResult:ukdlResult scanningViewController:scanningViewController];
+                }
+        }

+- `PPCoordinator` class now exposes fewer public methods and properties.

 ### Transition to 0.9.2

 - Classes representing scanning results were renamed.
 Renaming was performed to match naming convention of `PPRecognizerSettings` hierarcy: now each `PPRecognizerSettings` class has it's matching `PPRecognizerResult`.
 Replace all existing references to old class names with the new ones: